Psyd-exx/binary-converter-java/README.md

 # Binary Converter
-Software to convert binary into denary using two's complement.
-Currently can convert positive and negative binary to denary and will check if the binary is in range. <br />
+Converts binary to denary using two's complement.
+Currently can convert positive and negative binary to denary, and checks if the denary value is in range. <br /> <br />
-Created as a little project for revision for one of my modules.
+Created to help solidify some concepts for upcoming exams.